Who doesn’t love some cashews as a snack? Or maybe you’re just adding it for some crunch in a salad.

 Here’s the deal: Cashews, like any other nut, do go bad eventually.
-An unopened package of cashews can last 1 month past the best-by date on the label.
-Once you open the package, they can last up to a maximum 4 weeks if stored in the fridge.
+An unopened package of cashews can last one month past the best-by date on the label.
+Once you open the package, they can last up to a maximum of four weeks if stored in the fridge.

 How To Tell Cashews Have Spoiled

-If you are suspect that your cashews are going bad, look out for these signs.
+If you suspect that your cashews are going bad, look out for these signs.

 - Mold: Any mold on cashews, especially if they’ve been in the pantry for a while, tells you that you should discard them.

-- Smell: The nuts may give off a rancid smell as it loses its freshness.
+- Smell: The nuts may give off a rancid smell as they lose their freshness.
 If that is the case, get rid of the cashews.

 - Taste: If everything else seems okay, give it a taste.
 If it’s bitter, it’s time to let go of the cashews.